harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 qcm_optimizer = JuMP.optimizer_with_attributes(CPLEX.Optimizer)
 QCO.run_QCModel(params, qcm_optimizer)
 ```
+If you prefer to decompose a target gate of your choice, update the `target_gate()` function
+accordingly in the above sample code.

 # Extracting results
 The run commands (for example, `run_QCModel`) in QuantumCircuitOpt return detailed results in the form of a dictionary.
 This dictionary can be saved for further processing as follows,